zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "Child Zone" - The name of the child zone.

-This method inherits the inputs of method [Get-Del-NS-Names-and-IPs].
+This Method inherits the inputs of Method [Get-Del-NS-Names-and-IPs].

 ### Prerequisite